Thornton, Cape Town: Education

 The College of Cape Town has a Thornton Campus, primarily for Civil Engineering and Mechanical Engineering.

 There is also the Thornton Primary School, which was founded in 1954.
 Thornton Primary School caters for grade 1 to grade 7.
 In 1966 the school hall was built.

 The SOS Children's Village of Cape Town was established in Thornton in 1994.
 The SOS in Thornton has facilities for approximately 100 orphaned or abandoned children.

 Sports

 The Santos Sports Fields are in Thornton.
 There are also children's play parks within Thornton, which have swings and slides for children.

 Amenities

 There are two shopping centres in Thornton, including two convenience stores and shops such as a locksmith, barber, food shops, a pet shop and an electronics store.

 There are also churches in Thornton, including the N.G.
-Kerk Thornton and Grace Church.
+Kerk Thornton, Methodist church, Apostolic church and Grace Church.
 The Clothing Bank is in Thornton and was founded in 2010, working primarily with unemployed mothers.